jpmeyer1/CS3-Parking-Tickets/README.md

 The [Parking Ticket Case Study Hook Document](https://github.com/jpmeyer1/CS3-Parking-Tickets/blob/main/Hook%20Document.pdf) introduces you to this case and what your role will be when going through the study.

 ## Rubric
+The [Parking Ticket Case Study Rubric]() file contains all deliverables you are expected to produce from this case study.

 ## Data
 **Instructions to access data:**